davisconsultingservices/llm_security_benchmarks/README.md

      - **Knowledge Understanding**
      - **Reasoning and Problem-Solving**
 2. **Model Evaluation**:
-   - Running four models (FastChat-T5, LLaMA 3, DLite, Gemma) on each dataset.
-   - Using external configuration files to define model settings (`model_config.yaml`) and task datasets (`task_config.yaml`).
+   - Running all models on each dataset using external configuration files to define model settings (`model_config.yaml`) and task datasets (`task_config.yaml`).
 3. **Performance Analysis**:
    - Evaluating performance metrics such as accuracy, precision, recall, and F1-score for each model and task.
+(TODO)

 ---